RobSero/SEI-Game-Project/README.md

 ## **Stage 4 - Win/Lose Conditions**

 The win and lose conditions were fairly simple to implement.
-Basically after every move, there are checks in place to see if the ghost divPosition is the same as pacmans’s divPosition.
-If the ghosts are in their normal states, pacman loses however if the ghosts are scared, the ghost is eaten.
+Basically after every move, there are checks in place to see if the ghost divPosition is the same as Pacmans’s divPosition.
+If the ghosts are in their normal states, Pacman loses however if the ghosts are scared, the ghost is eaten.
 If the ghost is in it’s eaten state, nothing happens.

-Scoring is also added at this point which basically would check if pacman divPosition is the same as a fruit divPosition.
+Scoring is also added at this point which basically would check if Pacman divPosition is the same as a fruit divPosition.
 If so, the fruit class is removed from the div (removing the fruit icon) and the score is increased.

 ## **Stage 5 - Scaling and Refactoring**